jzzheng22/hlp21-project-group-3/doc/Features.md

     - Clicking on a symbol.
     - Dragging a box over multiple symbols.
     - Holding `Ctrl` and then mouse clicking/dragging to select multiple
-- Upon selecting a symbol red circles will appear at the corners to show the user where to drag from to scale the symbol.
+- Upon selecting a symbol, red circles will appear at the corners to show the user where to drag from to scale the symbol.

 ### Deleting Selected Symbols
-- May be done via drop-down menu or by pressing the `delete` key.
+- May be done via drop-down menu or by pressing the `Delete` key.
 - Deleting a symbol deletes all connected wires and related wire error messages.

 ### Moving Selected Symbols